mredrejo/cassette_harvester/README.md

 #### **STEP 3: Merge annotations.**
-The script *annotations.R* is developed to combine the bakta annotation table (GFT format) with the IntegronFinder2 table, as well and an (optional) manual cassettes annotation (excel table) form their respective directories.
-For each strain, the script takes the name of the fasta (v.g. strain.fna) and generates a log file (*strain_combined_annotation.log*) and a final annotations table (*strain_annotations.csv*) in the `results`folder.
+The `annotations.R`script is designed to combine the BACTA annotation table (GFT format) with the IntegronFinder2 table, as well as an optional manual cassette annotation (Excel table) from their respective directories.
+For each strain, the script uses the name of the Fasta file (e.g. strain.fna) to generate a log file (`strain_combined_annotation.log`) and a final annotation table (`strain_annotations.csv`) in the `results` folder.

+> [!TIP]
-We advise to open it in RStudio and execute the code stepwise to spot possible mistakes.
+> We recommend opening R scripts in RStudio and executing the code step by step following the provided comments.

 #### **STEP 4: Reads trimming and QC.**
 A *fastq* containing long-reads raw sequences is needed here.